azaryabernard/AdventOfCode-22/README.md

 ## Installation

-I will be mainly using Haskell.
+I will be mainly using **Haskell**, compiled using system GHC 9.4.2.<br />
-For Haskell, I've used a Stack project structure inside each daily challenges, using system GHC 9.4.2.<br />
+For Haskell, I use a Stack project structure with a main module to run each of the daily challenges.<br />
-After installing Stack and the needed dependencies, run it with:
+After installing Stack, GHC, and the needed dependencies, run it with:

 ```bash
 stack build && stack exec main